Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ```

 ### Sizes
-`size` props could be used to decide the modal size.
+`size` props could be used to change the modal size.

 ```jsx
 import {Button} from 'beautiful-ui';